googlefonts/VTT-Deficiencies/README.md

 **Recommended solution:** Modify the Autohinter to output the YShift command, by default, when hinting Variable fonts.

-**Suggestion:** Investigate adding support to add RES commands via the Hinting GUI in VTT.
+**Investigate adding support to add RES commands via the Hinting GUI in VTT**

 The Res addition to the command ResYAnchor, for example, stands for _Rendering Environment Specific,_ and ensures that the appropriate rounding happens, for various rendering environments.
 This saves adding additional Hinting commands if Hinting is required to work in a variety of rendering environments, and is recommended when hinting Variable fonts. _The Res command calls a Function, that is designed to also allow for more subtle rendering of features such as undershoots and overshoots_